NorthernTwig/NorthernTwig.github.io/_posts/2015-11-06-SASS,-Humans-and-Robots.markdown

 Cons:

- Takes longer time to get running, than the use of normal CSS.
+ Takes longer time to get running, than if you would use normal CSS.

 #What do you think of static site generators?